Milo-D/libvmcu-Virtual-MCU-Library/README.md

 You will find some example programs in the /test/ directory of this Repository.

 # Installation
 Setting up MDX isn't really difficult.
+Since the new CLI is based on NCurses, you will need to get NCurses before hitting make.

-There are only 4 Steps:
+After that, only 4 Steps are left:

 - Step 1: Clone this repo.
 ```console